 Food-grade wood pellets manufactured from consumable hardwoods are safe to consume.
 Heat pellets should not be purchased for food preparation or consumption.
 Contaminants such as pesticides or chemical treatments may be present in these pellets.

-Using heat pellets instead of food-grade wood pellets will not only make your meal taste bad, but it will also make you sick.
+Using heat pellets instead of food-grade wood pellets will make your meal taste bad and make you sick.
 When feeding your pellet barbecue, you must utilize food-grade smoking wood pellets.

 Is it safe to cook with all wood pellets?

 Certainly not.
 You MUST get some specifically designed for use as a fuel to cook and smoke food.
 Many pellets are designed for heating and contain substances that should not be near food.
-Use only food that is safe – or don’t use it at all!
+Use only safe food – or don’t use it at all!

 Can wood pellets be used in other types of smokers?

 You certainly can.
-You wouldn’t use them as a source of heat, but you might use them to add flavor to food on gas grills, charcoal barbecues, and other forms of smokers.
+You wouldn’t use them as a source of heat, but you might use them to add flavor to food on gas grills, charcoal barbecues, and other smokers.

 There are gadgets on the market, such as the Amaze-N pellet smoker tube, that you can fill with pellets that will smolder and smoke to add smoke to your cuisine.
 Of course, similar items exist, but this one is the greatest.